- Recognize and understand the importance of family engagement.

 - Activities, interactions, and support increase family involvement in their child’s healthy development

-- Families take responsibility for their child’s learning
+- Families and caregivers take a shared responsibility for their child’s learning

 - Acknowledgment that family engagement is meaningful and beneficial to both families and the family child care home

 Family engagement in family child care can benefit children, parents, families, providers, and program quality in various ways.
-Can you remember what caring adults in your family, community, school or family child care did to help you grow and develop?
+Can you remember what caring adults in your family, community, school or family child care did to help you grow, learn and develop?

-Families are their children’s first teachers and they have a powerful effect on their young children’s development.
-This important relationship continues throughout a child’s development.
-Family engagement during the first years of life can support a child’s readiness for school and ongoing academic and lifelong success.
-Ongoing family engagement also supports school-aged children’s ongoing academic and social success.
+Family members are their children’s first teachers and they have a powerful effect on their young children’s development.
+This important relationship continues throughout a child’s life.
+Family engagement during the first years of life can support a child’s readiness for school and the ongoing academic and lifelong success of school-aged children.

-Research shows that when children have involved parents, the results are very positive, especially over the long term (Henderson and Mapp, 2002).
+Research shows that when children have involved parents or caregivers, the results are very positive, especially over the long term (Henderson and Mapp, 2002).
 When families are involved in the family child care home, they may also feel more vested in what happens there and more competent in their role as parents.
-Through these interactions and relationships, families may learn additional strategies from you to promote development and learning at home.
-Such strategies include expanding children’s language, reading stories aloud, engaging in conversations and problem-solving, asking open-ended questions, encouraging children’s efforts, identifying feelings and emotions, or responding calmly to behavior that challenges.
+Through these interactions and relationships, families may learn additional strategies to promote development and learning at home.
+Such strategies include expanding children’s language, reading stories aloud, engaging in conversations and problem-solving, asking open-ended questions, encouraging children’s efforts and independence, identifying and expressing feelings and emotions, or responding calmly to challenging behaviors.

-Children develop within family units, which are different for each child.
-Since a child’s entire family can influence his or her development, it is important to think about ways to acknowledge and include a diversity of family types in your home.
+Children develop within their family unit, which is different for each child.
+Since a child’s entire family can influence his or her development, it is important to think about ways to acknowledge and include a diverse representation of family types in your home.
 Throughout this series of lessons, we use the term family to refer to important people in children’s lives.
 These people can be parents, siblings, guardians, extended family members such as aunts or cousins, and other individuals who are involved in children’s lives.

 Benefits for Families of School-Age Children